jordan-public/order-pool-dex/README.md

 ## What it does
 **Order Pool DEX** allows the users to exchange one fungible asset for another.
 The new concept of **Order Pool** allows gas-efficient order management and execution.
-It does not require sizable capital deposit and it uses ChainLink for price discovery thus becoming immune to MEV abuse.
+It does not require sizable capital deposit and it uses ChainLink for price discovery thus becoming immune to MEV abuse and slippage.

 If a counter-party pool is not empty, maximal possible part the order executes as "taker", while the rest of the order is pooled and it becomes a "maker".
 Upon execution, the maker pays the taker a small fee (0.25%) and to the protocol another 0.05%.